-- Rising numbers of traffic injuries and deaths due to rapidly increasing numbers of older drivers. - Strain on families of older people as they deal with the practical and emotional issues of limited mobility. - Isolation of older people who cannot access essential services and activities. - Strain on public, non-profit, and volunteer services as they attempt to assist older people and their families dealing with these issues.
+- Rising numbers of traffic injuries and deaths due to rapidly increasing numbers of older drivers - Strain on families of older people as they deal with the practical and emotional issues of limited mobility - Isolation of older people who cannot access essential services and activities - Strain on public, non-profit, and volunteer services as they attempt to assist older people and their families dealing with these issues

-As the public transit provider for San Mateo County, SamTrans provides Transportation services for individuals with disabilities through its fixed-route bus service and its ADA paratransit services, which includes Redi-Wheels in the urban part of the Peninsula and RediCoast on the rural coastside.
-SamTrans will consider how to provide alternative services and increased mobility for people with disabilities as part of the Senior Mobility Action Plan update.
+As the public transit provider for San Mateo County, SamTrans provides transportation services for individuals with disabilities through its fixed-route bus service and its ADA paratransit services, which includes Redi-Wheels in the urban part of the Peninsula and RediCoast on the rural coastside.
+SamTrans will consider how to provide alternative services and increased mobility for people with disabilities as part of the SamTrans Mobility Plan for Seniors and People with Disabilities.